vernonclarke/SPNfinal/README.md

 5. **Create a conda environment**

    There is a yaml file in the main directory called environment.yml.

-   This can be used to create a conda environment called 'neuron'
+This can be used to create a conda environment called 'neuron'.
+For further information see [Virtual Environments](#virtual-environments).

-   See notes below **Virtual Environments**

    Ensure make sure to navigate back to the main directory after step 3 above